 We will in some circumstances rely on consent for particular uses of your data and you will be asked for your express consent, if legally required.
 Examples of when consent may be the lawful basis for processing include processing your data for internal marketing communications.

-Should we want, need or rely on consent to lawfully process your data we will request your consent orally, by email, or by an online process for the specific activity that we require consent for and record your response on our system.
-Whenever necessary and subject to statutory record-keeping requirements, Cidori will delete and/or anonymise Personal Data that is no longer needed.
-If there has not been any recent activity between yourself and Cidori, we may delete your profile after a reasonable time in compliance with the GDPR legislation.
+Should we want, need or rely on consent to lawfully process your data we will request your consent orally, by email, in writing or by an online process for the specific activity that we require consent for and record your response on our system.
+Whenever necessary and subject to statutory record-keeping requirements, Cidori will delete and/or make anonymous any Personal Data that is no longer needed.
+If there has not been any recent activity between yourself and Cidori, we may delete your profile after a reasonable time in compliance with GDPR legislation.

 In further detail, Cidori will process your Personal Data for the following purposes:

-Communicating with you, in context of training activities, such as:
+Communicating with you, in context of training activities and employment opportunities, such as:

 - To obtain additional information where necessary;